yarml/Writeups/GoogleCTF2022/Hardware-Weather/README.md

 ### EEPROM I2C port
-The second problem is that we do not know the I2C port that would let us program the EEPROM, the datasheet however mentions something about pinging a device.
-So if we can just ping all possible ports(256 of them), we would be able to guess which one is the EEPROM.
+The second problem is that we do not know the I2C port that would let us program the EEPROM, we can however just send dummy read commands and if there is no error returned, then the device should exist

 Let's start by the basics:
 ```py